varun-TR/infringement-url-analyzer/README.md

 Handling Missing Values:
 ![missing-values](https://github.com/user-attachments/assets/be305bf3-884d-4c3c-8786-7b324cb60ff8)

-ipaddresses and domain have missing values- Approach used:
+ipaddresses and domain have missing values- Approach used is given below:

 - Missing values for domain are removed - since, the count of values are small usually 19 which doesn't effect large datasets.
 - Missing values for ipaddress are imputed with Not Available since count is large (3320 large missing values)